 These must-see destinations may not always be around, so visit them now while you still can.

 1. Machu Picchu, Peru

-In the early 21st century, millions of visitors swarmed the famous Inca city every year – far more than the 2,500 daily maximum recommended by UNESCO.
+In the early 21st century, millions of visitors swarmed the famous Inca city every year – far more than the 2,500 daily maximum recommended by UNESCO (Machu Picchu is a World Heritage site).
 And they caused significant damage to the ancient buildings and streets.